Pileanthus bellus

-Pileanthus bellus is a plant species of the family Myrtaceae endemic to Western Australia.
+Pileanthus bellus is a species of plant in the family Myrtaceae that is endemic to Western Australia.

 The erect shrub typically grows to a height of 3 m.
 It blooms between October and December producing pink flowers.

 It is found on sand dune in the Gascoyne and Mid West regions of Western Australia near Northampton and Shark Bay where it grows in sandy soils over sandstone.